Eolu/aframe-rs/README.md

 ### Initialization

-This crate also contains an `init` feature which may be enabled to allow initialization from an async function:
+This crate contains an `init` feature which may be enabled to allow initialization from an async function:

 ```rust,ignore